danielaparker/jsoncons/doc/ref/json_serializing_options.md

 ```
 Specifies options for serializing and deserializing JSON text.
 The `json_serializing_options` class is an instantiation of the `basic_json_serializing_options` class template that uses `char` as the character type.

+The default floating point formatting for a floating point value that was previously decoded from json text is to preserve the original format and precision.
+This ensures round-trip for both format and precision, e.g. 1.1 read will remain `1.1` when written, and not become `1.1000000000000001` (an equivalent but longer representation.)

-The default floating point formatting produces digits in decimal format if possible, if not, it produces digits in exponential format.
-Trailing zeros are removed, except the one immediately following the decimal point.
+The default floating point formatting for a floating point value that was directly inserted into a json value is `chars_format::general` with shortest representation.
+Trailing zeros are removed, except one immediately following the decimal point.
 The period character (‘.’) is always used as the decimal point, non English locales are ignored.
-A `precision` gives the maximum number of significant digits, the default precision is `15`.
-On most modern machines, 17 digits is usually enough to capture a floating-point number's value exactly, however, if you change precision to 17, conversion to text becomes an issue for floating point numbers that do not have an exact representation, e.g. 1.1 read may become 1.1000000000000001 when written.

-When parsing text, the precision of the fractional number is retained, and used for subsequent serialization, to allow round-trip.

 #### Header
 ```c++